Jay-the-scientist/NYC-AirBnb-Data-Science-Project/README.md

 ## Insights
 - Manhattan has the highest density and prices for Airbnb listings
 - Private rooms are the most common room type overall
-- Prices vary significantly by borough and neighborhood
 - Listings with higher availability tend to be moderately priced